tejareddy8888/Ethereum-setup/private-network-setup/user-network_setup.md

-# Network Setup Documentation
+# User's Network Setup Documentation

 Before running this setup, check that your environment have all required software installed as mentioned in the pre-requisites in `prerequisites.md`

-The network setup should be starting after completely the
+The network setup should be starting after completely the pre-requisities only.

 ## 1. Retreive the entire submodule of the repository

-Retrieve all the submodule of the main git repository to setup the entire
+Retrieve all the submodules of the main git repository using the below command:

 ```bash
 make fetch